I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-openprintprocessor.md

 ### -param <i>pPrintProcessorOpenData</i> [in]

 <dd>
-<p>Caller-supplied pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff560988">PRINTPROCESSOROPENDATA</a> structure.</p>
+<p>Caller-supplied pointer to a <a href="..\winsplp\ns-winsplp--printprocessoropendata.md">PRINTPROCESSOROPENDATA</a> structure.</p>
 </dd>
 </dl>

 ## -returns
-<p>If the operation succeeds, the function should return a handle that can be used as an input argument for subsequent calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff546352">ControlPrintProcessor</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff545976">ClosePrintProcessor</a>.
+<p>If the operation succeeds, the function should return a handle that can be used as an input argument for subsequent calls to <a href="..\winsplp\nf-winsplp-printdocumentonprintprocessor.md">PrintDocumentOnPrintProcessor</a>, <a href="..\winsplp\nf-winsplp-controlprintprocessor.md">ControlPrintProcessor</a>, and <a href="..\winsplp\nf-winsplp-closeprintprocessor.md">ClosePrintProcessor</a>.
 If the operation fails, the function should call <b>SetLastError</b> to set an error code, and then return <b>NULL</b>.</p>

 ## -remarks
 <p>Print processors are required to export an <code>OpenPrintProcessor</code> function.
 The spooler calls the function when a print job is available.
 The function should perform initialization operations that are required before a job can be processed, based on the job's data type.</p>

 <p>The function must return a handle.
 Typically, the handle is a pointer to an internal structure.
-The structure must contain a pointer to the printer's name and a pointer to the printer's <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure, both of which are received in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560988">PRINTPROCESSOROPENDATA</a> structure.
-These two pointers are required by the print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function, and this latter function receives the handle as input when the spooler calls it.</p>

-<p>Print processors are required to export an <code>OpenPrintProcessor</code> function.
-The spooler calls the function when a print job is available.
-The function should perform initialization operations that are required before a job can be processed, based on the job's data type.</p>

-<p>The function must return a handle.
-Typically, the handle is a pointer to an internal structure.
-The structure must contain a pointer to the printer's name and a pointer to the printer's <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure, both of which are received in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560988">PRINTPROCESSOROPENDATA</a> structure.
-These two pointers are required by the print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function, and this latter function receives the handle as input when the spooler calls it.</p>
+The structure must contain a pointer to the printer's name and a pointer to the printer's <a href="display.devmodew">DEVMODEW</a> structure, both of which are received in the <a href="..\winsplp\ns-winsplp--printprocessoropendata.md">PRINTPROCESSOROPENDATA</a> structure.
+These two pointers are required by the print processor's <a href="..\winsplp\nf-winsplp-printdocumentonprintprocessor.md">PrintDocumentOnPrintProcessor</a> function, and this latter function receives the handle as input when the spooler calls it.</p>

 ## -requirements
 <table>